ReDeiPirati/intro-to-pytorch/FH-Intro-to-DL.md

 ### Trinity of Machine Learning

 #### Supervised Learning
-(student preparing for exam example)
+(student preparing for exam example: Train are assignments, Evaluation is exam)

 #### Unsupervised Learning
-the Yann LeCun cake: Twitter/Facebook post] [toddler in the world]
+the Yann LeCun cake: Twitter/Facebook post] [toddler in the world, he create useful representation of the world without any prior knownledge or label]

 #### Reinforcement Learning
-the Yann LeCun cake: Twitter/Facebook post] [toddler in the world]
+the Yann LeCun cake: Twitter/Facebook post] [toddler in the world, he learn interacting with the env.]

 ### ML workflow